HenriquelvLopes/ising-2d-metropolis/README.md

 # ising-2d-metropolis
-A computational study of the 2D Ising model using the Metropolis algorithm.

-2D Ising Model

-A computational simulation of the two-dimensional Ising model using the Metropolis algorithm.
+A computational study of the two-dimensional Ising model using the Metropolis algorithm.

+## About

 The project was developed as a study of statistical mechanics and computational physics, with the goal of exploring how microscopic spin interactions give rise to macroscopic quantities such as energy and magnetization.

 The simulation uses a square lattice with periodic boundary conditions and allows the user to specify the lattice size, coupling constant, and temperature interval.

-Physical Model
+## Physical Model

 The Ising model represents a system of interacting spins arranged on a lattice.
 Each spin can assume one of two possible values,